Coming SOON: September 29, 2012

 Initially, Amy was using the brain injury team meetings as an avenue to discuss and plan for the program.
 With the enormity of the upcoming show, it soon became apparent that a separate meeting was necessary.
 Representatives from each committee either volunteered or were selected as the spokesperson to meet with the planning team, and hold separate meetings with their specific team.
 Presently, Amy administers monthly meetings with the representatives to establish action plans, obtain updates on committee progress, solve problems and to keep the program on track.
 Amy finds that for the area of communication, she uses a wide skill set.
 She must be able to clearly communicate with hospital administrators, other hospital staff, therapy peers, patients and their families.
 She is also communicating with community organizations such as car clubs and Crainco Crane Service who is raffling off an opportunity to sit in one of their “Funny Cars”!
 (Check out at their video at: http://craincoinc.com/racing.html).
 Two other funny cars joining the show will be brought to you by Keeter Ray Racing and Pure Heaven Racing.

 In addition to modifying her communication depending upon her audience, she finds it most important to consider people’s feelings at all times.
 The larger this project becomes, the more invested the contributors are.
 It is very exciting when the people working on the project take full responsibility however; this sometimes creates less than optimal interpersonal dynamics.
 It is Amy’s responsibility to prioritize the focus on the car show while empowering the contributors in their leadership roles.
 Amy reports that addressing issues as early as possible helps to keep emotions steady and the flow of communication smooth.
 She finds that by fully listening to the concern first, it helps to ease the resolution.
-By always keeping the goal of the project as the primary focus, it helps people to project solutions without taking it personally.
+By always keeping the goal of the project as the primary focus, it helps people to generate solutions without taking it personally.

 Discipline: It takes discipline to see a project through to completion.